-It is important to know that venture capitalist typically focus their investment efforts on specific business structures, one of which is Delaware C corporation.
+It is important to know that venture capitalists typically focus their investment efforts on specific business structures, one of which is Delaware C corporation.

-Some notable characteristics of this business structure in relation to VC fundraising include:
+Some notable characteristics of this business structure of VC fundraising include:

-By investing in a C corporation, the venture capitalists will automatically have limited liability in relation to debts and litigation, which separates them from any risk of business negligence.
+By investing in a C corporation, the venture capitalists will automatically have limited liability concerning debts and litigation, which separates them from any risk of business negligence.

 C corporations are taxed at both corporate and individual levels.
 And such double taxation is regarded as the biggest drawback of C corporations in most cases.